alhajee/ckan/doc/contributing/python.rst

 Documenting exceptions raised with ``:raises``
 ``````````````````````````````````````````````

-There are a few guidelines that CKAN code should follow regarding exceptions:
+There are a few guidelines that FMLD code should follow regarding exceptions:

-1. **All public functions that CKAN exports for third-party code to use
+1. **All public functions that FMLD exports for third-party code to use
    should document any exceptions they raise**.
 See below for how to document
    exceptions raised.